-A: Presently there is no time limit but people should save their work often.
+A: Sessions are currently limited to 24 hrs.
 Also, if the session disconnects abnormally, reconnecting will take you back to the interrupted session without loss of work as long as the reconnection takes place in less than 5 minutes.
-BUT save, save, save to your network drive!
+BUT save, save, save to your Google Drive or U-Drive.

 Q: What happens to the contents of my desktop when I log off or disconnect?

 A: These desktops are stateless.
 DO NOT save anything to the desktop.
 Anything saved to the desktop will be destroyed.

 Q: What if I am using a Mac?

 A: Mac users can download and install the Horizon View client or use Safari 6 or later to connect to a virtual system.
 Click here for more information about using a Mac to connect to the bingview virtual desktops.